PAY RANGE: N27**

 1. Employees in this class must direct, through multiple subordinate levels, one of the following major staff sections of the City's Department of Human Services: Specialized Behavioral Health Services, Court and Related Services, Provider Services, and Staff Development, or in the Children and Youth Division: Policy and Planning and Quality Assurance.

-2. One position will be allocated to the Prevention, Provider Services, Policy Planning, Quality Assurance, Specialized Behavioral Health Services and Court Related Services specialties.
+2. One position will be allocated to the Provider Services, Policy Planning, Quality Assurance, Specialized Behavioral Health Services and Court Related Services specialties.

 3. Two positions will be allocated to the Staff Development specialty; one position will be responsible for Internal Staff Development and one for External Staff Development.